microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/PosExtensionSamples/Pos/Extend/Triggers/readme.md

 - **Cancelable Trigger with errors**:
   - Add Product ID 81213 to the cart.
   - Notice that an error dialog is shown, and the action flow is canceled.
+- **Sound Play Trigger**:
+  - Add any product to the cart.
+  - Notice that a sound is played.

 ## APIs and extension points used
 ###"PosApi/Consume/Cart"